MeulenG/MFOS/README.md

 ## Usage

-This project is purely for my own enjoyment and to learn, there is no specific usage for it right now.
+This project is purely for my own enjoyment and to learn.

 <p align="right">(<a href="#top">back to top</a>)</p>